jondeux/VIBESURF/docs/Install_VIBESURF_on_Huggingface_PROMPT-2.md

 </CONTEXT_ANALYSIS>

 <APPLICATION_INSTALL>
 The {Dockerfile} currently represents an instance of the vibesurf app that at this moment, runs smoothly without errors, on huggingface spaces with the UI shown in {{VIBESURF_WEB_UI.png}}.
-Integrate '.env' into the Dockerfile (which discards this:"RUN cp .env.example .env")
+Integrate '.env' into the Dockerfile (which discards this:"RUN cp .env.example .env").
+WARNING, DO NOT BREAK CURRENTLY WORKING FUNCTIONALITIES
 </APPLICATION_INSTALL>
 </INPUT_FORMAT>